cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

 ## Historical stock prices dataset
 We trained our replicated TimeGAN architechture on a free dataset of end of day stock prices from https://www.quandl.com/databases/WIKIP/documentation.
 This is a large dataset that contains the end of the day stock prices collected everyday from July 6, 2015 to 2018.
 While this set contains data for 3,000 US companies,  we decided to select 86 tickers from this dataset for our replication of TimeGAN.
 The list of tickers that we used can be found in the file tickers.txt.

-The following image shows an example of the historical price data for 8 of the tickers.
+The following image shows an example of the normalized historical ajusted close price data for 8 of the tickers.
+In these plots you can see there is a lot of variation in the data
 ![image](https://user-images.githubusercontent.com/78554498/110181326-23f7a080-7dd1-11eb-83ba-58be8b3b13c6.png)

 Prior to training our TimeGAN model, we preprocessed the data following the methods of preprocess used by Yoon et. al. We used MinMaxScaler to scale the raw price series data between 0 and 1.
-We then created rolling window sequences with an overlap of 24 data points as used by Yoon et al.
+We then created rolling window sequences with an overlap of 24 data points for each of the 86 tickers as used by Yoon et al.

     #Obtains and stores the historical price dataset
     def get_wiki_prices():